Skip to content

 Is Allegheny College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Allegheny College earn a median of $62,069, roughly in line with national averages for graduates.
+Ten years out, alumni of Allegheny College earn a median of $62,069, roughly in line with the national average for college graduates.

 $45,603